 PPI input has played a large part in shaping this study and will continue to be at the heart of the trial going forward.
 We have established a PPI group of people who have had an LC-1 fracture and continue to recruit new members to this group.
-We will consult with this PPI group regularly and two PPI members will sit on the TMG.
-This will include representation from the Age UK hub within Barts to provide a level of continuity should PPI members decide they no longer want or are able to attend meetings.
+We will consult with this PPI group regularly and PPI members will be invited to sit on the TMG.
+The PPI groupwill include representation from the Age UK hub within Barts to provide a level of continuity should PPI members decide they no longer want or are able to attend meetings.